-Caution: The /scratch directory is for temporary file storage only.
+Caution: The /scratch space is for temporary file storage only.
 It is not backed up.
 If you have directed your output files to /scratch, you should transfer your data from /scratch to another location as soon as possible.
-See Storage Accessible on Discovery for more information.
+See Data Storage Options for more information.